EricLambrecht/react-timing-hooks/docs/intervals-api/useCountdown.md

 Use this hook if you want to create a countdown, i.e. a reactive number that is decremented every second.

-This hook is basically the opposite of [useTimer()](/react-timing-hooks/intervals-api/useTimer.html).
+This hook is basically the opposite of [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) which counts _up_ every second.
 For a more versatile hook, you can also use [useCounter()](/react-timing-hooks/intervals-api/useCounter.html).

 ## Example